 Tim quickly became a focal point of the entire DC Universe.
 With his friends Bart "Impulse" Allen and Conner "Superboy" Kent, he led the next generation of heroes when the adults told them they couldn't fight on their own.
 He lost both of those friends, and his girlfriend Stephanie (who herself would be a rebellious Robin very briefly), and his father in a short span of time, but still came back.
 And when it appeared to everyone in the universe that Bruce Wayne had died, it was Tim that believed in him and let him come back.

 LEGACY7 of 12Ah, the legacy characters.
-Many of these characters have popped up in other entries of our countdown, and really, the concept of "legacy" is one that goes much further back at DC Comics than this period between Crisis and Flashpoint.
-But it was here that they were allowed to not just grow into their own, but often actually take over for their mentors.
+Many of these characters have popped up in other entries of our countdown, and really, the concept of "legacy" is one that goes back to the Silver Age of DC Comics.
+But it was in the post-Crisis DC Universe that they were allowed to not just grow into their own, but often actually take over for their mentors.

 IDENTITY CRISIS9 of 12Wait, didn't this make our "not so best of" list?
 It did, but such is the "eye of the beholder" and all that.
 Identity Crisis was an example of a technical achievement that, as stated before, would polarize those who read it.